OglesbyArt/UpdateGalleryFile/README.md

 	char	      c;			        // character entered by user String        title;                            // buffer for line of characters String        lName;
-	char	      choice;	                        // user's choice
+	int	      choice;	                        // user's choice
-        BoughtPainting    b = new BoughtPainting();    // investment to be modified
+        BoughtPainting    b = new BoughtPainting();    // painting to be modified

 	while (!found && !done)
 	{